Richard Naylor: Leeds United

 On 14 January 2009, Naylor joined his boyhood team Leeds United on loan from Ipswich.
 The move was made permanent on 2 February when he joined on a free transfer.
 Naylor was appointed vice-captain of the club and scored his first goal for the club in the 2–0 win over Southend United.
 Naylor helped rejuvenate Leeds' form after signing for his boyhood club, who had previously conceded several goals from set pieces.
 Leeds' defence considerably improved, and when Sam Sodje also signed for Leeds on loan they made a formidable centre back partnership at the back, after Leeds had previously had some defence problems.
 The performances of Naylor and Sodje helped Leeds reach the playoff semi-finals, but they eventually lost out to Millwall after losing 2–1 on aggregate over two legs.

 Ian Westlake had revealed in the October/November 2006 issue of the Leeds, Leeds, Leeds magazine about Naylor that "Bam-Bam's a massive Leeds fan – he's got the white rose tattooed on his arm and sings 'Marching On Together' in the shower after training".

 In July 2009, he signed for Leeds permanently from Ipswich Town and Naylor was appointed the new permanent captain of Leeds United following former captain Frazer Richardson's departure in the summer.
-Naylor has had an operation on his back and has missed all of the 2009–10 pre season and has missed several of Leeds games in League One.
+Naylor had an operation on his back and missed all of the 2009–10 pre season and several of Leeds games in League One.
 During his absence the captain's armband was temporarily passed to Jonny Howson.

 Naylor made his comeback from injury playing 61 minutes in Leeds United's Reserves 2–1 win over Middlesbrough Reserves.
 After recovering from injury Naylor has found himself on Leeds' bench due to the impressive form of Leeds central defensive partnership.

 Naylor made his return to first team action on 29 September, by starting in the game at home to Carlisle United.
 Naylor retained his place in the side against Charlton Athletic.
 Naylor missed the game against Brighton with an injury.
 The injury kept Naylor out of a few games.
 Naylor returned to the Leeds side against Accrington Stanley in the Football League Trophy.
 Naylor suffered an injury late on in the match against Hartlepool but was fit enough to start against Stockport County.
 Naylor captained Leeds to victory in the FA Cup third round against Manchester United.
 After the game he said "It is unbelievable, a tremendous result that has been a long time coming.
 I am really proud of the lads.
 I thought we had a few chances to make it 2–0 late on.
 We dug in when we needed to but we also played some good football."